Nov 15, 2022

 - Content management systems (CMS).
 A CMS uses a graphical user interface to create and modify a website and its content.
 WordPress, Drupal, and Joomla are some of the most popular blogging platforms available.

 For any of the website-building methods above, you must take care of domain registration and web hosting.
+If you’re just starting and learning, you could also try our free web hosting services and upgrade later.

 2. Registering a Domain Name